Greater Johnstown School District: Geography and demographics

 The Greater Johnstown School District encompasses approximately 23 sqmi.
 According to 2000 federal census data, it served a resident population of 33,566.
 By 2010, the district's population declined to 27,641 people.

 The educational attainment levels for the school district population (twenty-five years of age or older) were 85.4% high school graduates and 13.2% college graduates.

 According to the Pennsylvania Budget and Policy Center, 79.7% of the district's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.

 In 2009, the district residents’ per capita income was $14,222, while the median family income was $30,347.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Cambria County, the median household income was $39,574.
 By 2013, the median household income in the United States rose to $52,100.

 According to Greater Johnstown School District officials, the district provided basic educational services to 3,212 pupils in 2009.
 It employed: 232 teachers, 99 full-time and part-time support personnel, and nineteen (19) administrators during the 2009–10 school year.
 The district received $23 million in state funding in the 2009–10 school year.
 In school year 2007–08, the Greater Johnstown School District reported having 3,193 pupils.
 It employed: 244 teachers, 99 full-time and part-time support personnel, and 12 administrators.
+In 2025, Alicia D. Koster was selected by the Board of Education to become the new superintendent of the Greater Johnstown School District, effective August 10, 2025.
 Greater Johnstown School District received more than $23.3 million in state funding in school year 2007–08.

 High school students may choose to attend Greater Johnstown Career and Technology Center for training in the construction and mechanical trades; culinary arts, allied health careers, cosmetology, and graphic design.
 The Appalachia Intermediate Unit IU8 provides the district with a wide variety of services like specialized education for disabled students and hearing, background checks for employees, state mandated recognizing and reporting child abuse training, speech and visual disability services and professional development for staff and faculty.